datanooblol/broinsight/broinsight/prompt_hub/chart_builder.md

 # INSTRUCTIONS
 - Analyze USER_INPUT to understand the visualization intent and requirements
 - Examine DATA structure (column names, data types, sample values) to determine the most suitable chart type
+- **CRITICAL**: Select the appropriate Plotly chart type based on both USER_INPUT intent and DATA characteristics - do not default to bar charts
 - Generate a complete Python function named `create_chart` that takes `data` as parameter
 - The function must return a Plotly figure object (do not call .show())
-- Choose appropriate chart types based on data characteristics and user needs
+- Use conditional logic to match chart type to data structure and user request
 - Apply proper styling, labels, and formatting for professional appearance
 - Ensure charts are interactive and user-friendly